ZehraArshad/Hack_Sub/readme.md

 ### Next Goals

-- embed multiple file
+- embed multiple file ✅
-- shift to online vector dbs
+- shift to online vector dbs ✅
-- make this a chatbot that is continued
+- make this a chatbot that is continued ✅
+- integrate in nextjs (diff embe for diff users)
 - message history not saved
 - fix the langchain cohere and langchain-community issue